pavelosipov/POSInputStreamLibrary/README.md

 ### Asynchronous

-In async mode all methods of `POSBlobInputStream` returning immediately after call.
+In async mode all methods of `POSBlobInputStream` return immediately after call.
 Client code should provide a delegate to the stream to receive information about its status.
 This is the only way to know when the stream opened, when it has data to read and about errors.
 You can see async version of checksum calculation below.